meowsus/front-end-reminders/README.md

 ### Readability

-When working with ActionView Helpers we should be spacing curly brakets accordingly:
+When working with ActionView Helpers we should be spacing curly braces accordingly:

 ```HAML
 .my-element{ data: { attribute_name: 'attribute value' } }